Not Like I Love My Guitar

 One special project that has brought joy to many is a miniature replica of Prince’s purple piano and Symbol microphone stand.
 Nick explains how this came to be: “One night I was finishing up the Super Bowl tribute guitar.
 The color purple I used reminded me of Prince’s piano at the Gala Event in January 2016.
 I looked at some material I had there in my shop and thought of making a miniature piano, as a display table or end table.
 That thought turned into a project.
 At first it was just gonna be the piano, but one night, I was looking through a program I was able to get my hands on and I looked at the title, Piano and Microphone.
 Above my desk, I have a picture of Prince and 3rdEyeGirl, and his microphone with a Symbol attached to the pole stand.
 So, my piano and mic piece was complete, and I gifted it to my son.”

 Nick loves the time he spends in his shop, which he affectionately refers to as Mosquitoville.
 “I've now done about 15 projects, mainly guitars.
 All have been gifts, and I have enjoyed doing giveaways on Twitter.”
-One of his guitars was given to a 4th grade art teacher from New York who used the guitar to raise funds for her school’s art program.
+One of his guitars was given to an art teacher from New York to hang in her school.

 Life in a post-Prince world is an adjustment for all of the Prince faithful.
 No longer is there a reason to monitor social media for his next, sure to be unpredictable move.
 In his mind Nick had pictured one day getting close enough to Prince to meet the amazing man on a personal level, though he is comforted in knowing, “..my art is there, in his home.
 But I miss my friend.”